Intermediate Concepts

 Tip

-For more information on file workspaces see the Workspaces API.
+For more information on file workspaces see the Paths API.

 Warning

 File database models can be problematic for web applications, especially in a production environment.
-We recommend using and SQL or other database that can handle concurrent requests and heavy traffic.
+We recommend using a SQL or other type of database that can handle concurrent requests and heavy traffic.

 1. Create a new file called model.py in the dam_inventory directory and add a new function called add_new_dam: